Business Credit Card Perks You Never Knew Existed

 From employee travel to client dinners, many small businesses struggle to keep track of employee spending.
-A business credit card is an easy solution, allowing business owners to monitor exactly what employees are spending money on or even set limits for employee cardholders.
+A business credit card is an easy solution, as it allows business owners to monitor exactly what employees are spending money on, or it can even set limits for employee cardholders.

 A business credit card offers many unique advantages to small business owners, including increased cash flow, reward programs, and an improved business credit rating.
 These cards often come with higher spending limits than a personal credit card and make it easy to separate personal and business finances.
 And while the primary cardholder is held liable for debts and fees, the benefits of a business credit card usually outweigh the risks.